Societatea-Hermes/hermes-on-kubernetes/helmcharts/README.md

 This folder contains the helmcharts that are used by Hermes.
-The apps one deploys everything else.
+The apps one deploys everything.